-Special Provision to Item 506 Temporary Erosion, Sedimentation, and Environmental Controls
+Temporary Erosion, Sedimentation, and Environmental Controls

-For this project, Item 506, "Temporary Erosion, Sedimentation, and Environmental Controls," of the Standard Specifications, is hereby amended with respect to the clauses cited below, and no other clauses or requirements of this Item are waived or changed hereby.
+Item 506, "Temporary Erosion, Sedimentation, and Environmental Controls," of the Standard Specifications is amended with respect to the clauses cited below.
+No other clauses or requirements of this Item are waived or changed.

-Article 506.1., "Description," is voided and replaced by the following:
+Article 506.1., "Description."
+The second paragraph is voided and replaced by the following.